gsapkar/user-likes-nodejs-api/README.md

 $ npm run docker:test
 ```

-It's possible the first time of running this command that the Prisma migrations are not executed.
+**Troubleshoot**: It's possible the **first** time of running the `$ npm run docker:test` command that the Prisma migrations are not executed, and there are errors in the container logs.
 So after the containers are started and the database server is ready execute in terminal:

 ```